Azimuthal Anisotropy Scaling Functions for Identified Particle and Anti-Particle Species across Beam Energies: Insights into Baryon Junction Effects

-Azimuthal anisotropy measurements are crucial for understanding the properties of the quark-gluon plasma (QGP) formed in high-energy heavy-ion collisions.
-These measurements quantify how particle emissions vary as a function of the azimuthal angle relative to the reaction plane.
-The anisotropy is characterized using a Fourier decomposition of the azimuthal particle distribution, with the Fourier coefficients \(v_n\) quantifying the strength of anisotropic emission patterns \cite{Ollitrault:1992bk,Voloshin:2008dg}.
-These coefficients are highly sensitive to the initial collision geometry and the QGP's transport properties, making them a vital tool for probing the medium's dynamics.
+Azimuthal anisotropy measurements provide key insight into the quark--gluon plasma (QGP) formed in high-energy heavy-ion collisions by quantifying the azimuthal modulation of particle emission relative to the reaction plane.
+These anisotropies are commonly expressed through Fourier coefficients $v_n$, which encode the medium response to the initial collision geometry and its transport properties~\cite{Ollitrault:1992bk,Voloshin:2008dg}.